The power of humanity

 3. Discussion: Being humanitarian means...

 Discuss the actions that make someone a humanitarian.

 Read the text about the founding of the Movement, linking this with the idea of the power of humanity.

 Explore what learners think is powerful about humanitarianism and reflect on their own humanity, considering how they might take these ideas into their own actions and lives.

 This resource was written by Rob Bowden and Rosie Wilson of Lifeworlds Learning and published in October 2015.

-The photo shows a child being entertained by a clown during a recreational activity organized for children with cancer (© Ahmad Abu Ouely/BRC).
+The photo shows a child being entertained by a clown during a recreational activity organized for children with cancer (© Ahmad Abu Ouely/ICRC).